NerioVillalobos/sf-recoder/README.md

 node src/runner.js --org <alias> --steps steps/mi-flujo.json
 ```

 The runner executes headlessly by default.
-Pass `--headful` if you want to observe execution, and `--timeout 20000` (milliseconds) to extend selector resolution when Lightning loads slowly.
+Pass `--headful` if you want to observe execution, `--timeout 20000` (milliseconds) to extend selector resolution when Lightning loads slowly, and `--debug` to capture screenshots plus diagnostic logs whenever a step fails.
+Debug artifacts are written as `debug-step-<n>.png` in the current working directory.

 ## Notes